Keto avocado toast is delicious, filling and very versatile. Enjoy this recipe for breakfast, lunch, snack, or even

 However, I had to come up with a keto and low carb version before my husband and I could partake.

 Avocado toast is very tasty.
 But can you create a keto, low carb version?
 Wondered my husband.

 Challenge accepted!
-I used my trusted recipe for 90-second bread.
+For the bread, I used my trusted recipe for 90-second bread.
 It’s a super quick bread that you quickly mix in a bowl, then microwave for 90 seconds.

 After toasting it in a greased skillet, it’s delicious, and can be used as the perfect low carb base for this recipe.

 To make my life easy, I like to use store-bought guacamole when making this recipe.
 But you can certainly mash a fresh ripe avocado with some seasonings if you prefer.
 Or simply slice the avocado and season it with salt and pepper.
-Either way, it will be a tasty and nutritious addition to your toast.
+Either way, it will be a tasty addition to your toast.

 The ingredients you’ll need